hashicorp/terraform-provider-google/website/docs/r/storage_transfer_job.html.markdown

 <a name="nested_transfer_spec"></a>The `transfer_spec` block supports:

+* `source_agent_pool_name` - (Optional) Specifies the agent pool name associated with the posix data source.
+When unspecified, the default name is used.

+* `sink_agent_pool_name` - (Optional) Specifies the agent pool name associated with the posix data sink.
+When unspecified, the default name is used.

 * `gcs_data_sink` - (Optional) A Google Cloud Storage data sink.
 Structure [documented below](#nested_gcs_data_sink).

 * `posix_data_sink` - (Optional) A POSIX data sink.
 Structure [documented below](#nested_posix_data_sink).